matesh/mqttk/README.md

 ## macOS universal2 appimage
 My time and knowledge is limited to figure how to properly build a universal2 app image (intel + ARM).
-I managed to build an intel only version, about which I'm not entirely happy, it takes a long time to start up on ARM.
+I managed to build an M1 only version, with which I'm not entirely happy, it takes a long time to start up for some reason.
 Furthermore, I had issues with the app when not running on the system interpreter on my M1 mac, causing regular crashes and kernel panics when switching to and from MQTTk.
 I would appreciate help with building the app and testing the resulting image out on other machines.